Making a secondary notification enquiry to NICNAS

-If in doubt on whether a secondary notification is required, contact NICNAS for advice.
+If in doubt on whether a secondary notification is required, contact us for advice.

 Determination process and calling for secondary notification

-We will assess the information you provide on a significant change and any other information of which NICNAS becomes aware, to determine if reassessment and a secondary notification is required.
+We will assess the information you provide on a significant change and any other information of which we become aware, to determine if reassessment and a secondary notification is required.

-If the NICNAS Director decides secondary notification is required, a notice will be placed in the Chemical Gazette, addressed to a specific notifier (usually selected importers and manufacturers) or to everyone who imports or manufactures the chemical.
+If we decide secondary notification is required, a notice will be placed in the Chemical Gazette, addressed to a specific notifier (usually selected importers and manufacturers) or to everyone who imports or manufactures the chemical.

 The Director may also contact persons who may have information that can help with the secondary assessment.
 In these cases, the Director will give notice in the Chemical Gazette to other selected importers and manufacturers of the chemical, asking them to submit information on the changed circumstances that prompted the Secondary Notification.